LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

-Finding the right configuration for a 5G gNB is far from a trivial task.
-This involves tuning many parameters.
-Some parameters might be fixed by the standards, like the use of TDD pattern (to synchronize with neighboring cells) or the use of FDD in the sub \SI{2.6}{\giga\hertz} bands~\cite{3GPP-scs-fr1}, while others have to be set by the operators.
-A naive approach, like setting all the free parameters to the minimal value that intuitively minimizes the latency, might result in a worse latency, as we show in~\hyperlink{6E_section}{\S~6E}.
+Determining an appropriate configuration for a 5G gNB is a non-trivial task, as it requires tuning many parameters.
+Some of these parameters are constrained by standards or regulatory requirements.
+For example, in Switzerland, the n78 band is the only spectrum that can be licensed for campus networks, and it operates exclusively in TDD mode.
+Similarly, according to the 3GPP standard, NR FR1 bands above \SI{2.69}{\giga\hertz} are not defined for FDD operation~\cite{3GPP-scs-fr1}.
+Nevertheless, many other configuration parameters remain under the operator's control.

-We design an optimizer that systematically explores the configuration space to identify the best valid configuration for a gNB under a given set of constraints.
-The objective for the best valid configuration can be user-defined, such as minimizing the average latency or the 99\% latency of the distribution.
-Despite the fact that we restrict the search to parameters that mainly affect latency--those included in our model--the configuration space still grows combinatorially, with around 32 billion in the sub-6 GHz frequency bands grant-based access alone.
+Even when a relaxed goal of minimizing the average latency is in mind, a naive approach, like setting the TDD pattern's period to the minimal supported value, might result in a worse latency, as we show in \cref{sec:config_analyzer}.
+We design an analyzer that systematically explores the configuration space to identify the desired valid configuration for a gNB under a given set of constraints that can achieve a certain performance goal.
+The objective for the analyzer can be user-defined, such as minimizing the average latency or the 99\% latency of the distribution.
+Although we restrict the search to parameters that mainly affect latency, the configuration space still grows combinatorially, with around 32 billion configurations in the sub-\SI{6}{\giga\hertz} frequency bands for grant-based access alone.
+This number arises from the range of possible values of each configuration parameter as detailed in Appendix~\ref{sec:eval_analyzer_config}.